What Happens if I Fail my CDL Test?

 Passing the test on the first try is not always easy.
 Plenty of talented drivers have failed the CDL Test on their first attempt.
 It is not as big of a deal as you may think.
 Contact us today to learn more about our services and training options to help get you started at a full-time truck driver.

-Though trucking is often viewed as a man’s job, women have started to enter the field, and for good reason.
-On the road, women and men have the most equal footing of any job in the country.
-Throughout history, women have showcased how gender means nothing when it comes to hauling freight.
+Though trucking is often viewed as a man’s job, there are more women in trucking than ever before – and for good reason!
+When it comes to hitting the road as a CDL driver, it’s never been easier for women to enter the field, thanks to the women who have paved the way!
+Throughout history, women have showcased how gender means nothing when it comes to trucking.

-Luella drove a Class B truck for the Four Wheel Drive (FWD) Auto Corporation in 1918 through 1922 in Clintonville, Wisconsin.
-When she started with FWD, she was a test driver and the corporation used her and other women to prove that ‘anyone’ could drive a truck.
-After WWI was over, Luella was one of few women who kept her job and continued driving.
-In 1920 Bates was the first woman to receive a truck driver’s license in New York.
+Luella drove a Class B truck for the Four Wheel Drive (FWD) Auto Corporation from 1918 to 1922 in Clintonville, Wisconsin.
+When she started with FWD, she was a test driver, and the corporation used her and other women to help fill the gap for men who were called to military duty.
+After WWI was over, Luella was one of the few women who kept her job and continued driving.
+In 1920 Bates was the first woman to receive her commercial driver’s license in New York, starting the movement for women in trucking.

 Adriesue “Bitsy” Gomez